open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/Turning Point of a motion Diagram/Turning point of a motion diagram.md

     hide-letter-keys: true
 myst:
   substitutions:
-    params:
-      vars:
-        title: Turning Point of a Motion Diagram
+    params_vars_title: Turning Point of a Motion Diagram
-      part1:
-        ans1:
-          value: When approaching a turning point, the spacing of dots decreases.
+    params_part1_ans1_value: When approaching a turning point, the spacing of dots decreases.
 Right at the turning point, the spacing is momentarily zero.
 Leaving a turning point, the spacing of dots increases.
-        ans2:
-          value: When approaching a turning point, the spacing of dots increases.
+    params_part1_ans2_value: When approaching a turning point, the spacing of dots increases.
 Right at the turning point, the spacing is momentarily zero.
 Leaving a turning point, the spacing of dots decreases.
-        ans3:
-          value: When approaching a turning point, the spacing of dots decreases.
+    params_part1_ans3_value: When approaching a turning point, the spacing of dots decreases.
 Right at the turning point, the spacing is momentarily zero.
 Leaving a turning point, the spacing of dots decreases.
-        ans4:
-          value: When approaching a turning point, the spacing of dots increases.
+    params_part1_ans4_value: When approaching a turning point, the spacing of dots increases.
 Right at the turning point, the spacing is momentarily zero.
 Leaving a turning point, the spacing of dots increases.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}

 ## Part 1